GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.txt

-GetRegged is solely focused on tweaking the Windows-Registry to get the maximum performance out of your hardware and protect your privacy by disabling unneeded backgroud processes, unwanted data tracking, prioritizing tasks, stabilize your network connection, reducing latency and framedrops and more!
+GetRegged is solely focused on tweaking the Windows-Registry to get the maximum performance out of your hardware and protect your privacy by disabling unneeded backgroud processes, unwanted data tracking, prioritizing tasks, stabilize your network connection, reducing latency, framedrops and more!

 -----------------------------------------------------------------------------
 | ██████╗ ██╗███████╗ ██████╗██╗      █████╗ ██╗███╗   ███╗███████╗██████╗  |